lax1dude/eaglerxserver/README.md

 ## Configuration

 On BungeeCord and Velocity, EaglercraftXServer should generate detailed comments in the config files, describing each property in detail.
 However this does not work on most Spigot versions (like 1.12) due to the YAML parser/serializer bundled with it not supporting comments.

-**See [CONFIG.md](CONFIG.md) for a copy of the default config on each platform with full descriptions for each property**
+Please see the [CONFIG.md](/CONFIG.md) file for documentation if your platform does not support comments.

+> [!CAUTION]
+> Large server view distances are known to cause problems on the low bandwidth connections most people find themselves playing Eaglercraft on, consider reducing your server's view distance if you experience intermittent "End of stream" errors

 ## Plugin Development